samamir0207/lvr-projections-landing-app/replit.md

 **Storage Layer:**
 - In-memory storage implementation (`MemStorage`) for development
 - Interface-based storage design (`IStorage`) for future database integration
-- User schema defined but not actively used in current implementation

-**Environment & Configuration:**
-- Environment-based configuration (NODE_ENV)
-- Database URL configuration present but not utilized (prepared for future use)
-- Drizzle ORM configuration pointing to PostgreSQL (setup ready but not active)

 ### External Dependencies